AlfrescoPremierServices/hc-harvester/doc/passwords.md

 Credentials are stored and accessed in a secure manner - within a vault - so they cannot be read without providing the vault password.
 Ansible provide the `ansible-vault` command in order to manage sensitive data like passwords.

 Both credentials are stored in the vault file `yml/roles/alfresco/vars/secrets.yml`.
 By default the vault password is set to "alfresco".
-***First thing you should do is to change the vault password to something else*** by using the command bellow (you will be prompted for the old and new passwords):
+***First thing you should do is to change the vault password to something else*** by using the command below (you will be prompted for the old and new passwords):

 ```
 $ ansible-vault rekey yml/roles/alfresco/vars/secrets.yml